 • Gondolas are one of the most recognizable images of Venice, and no trip to Venice is complete without a (pricey) ride.
 There are about 400 gondolas in service and all are for tourist use.
 Make sure to check out the six horizontal lines on the curved ferro, or hood ornament, representing the six sestieri of Venice.

 There are plenty of gondola stations all over town.
 Take your time and chat with a few gondoliers before you accept a ride to ensure a great overall experience.
 Many gondoliers provide some narration, so this quick interaction will help you determine if you are pleased with the gondolier’s language skills and personality.
 Make sure to confirm the route and price, typically higher at night, before you depart; then relax and savor the moment (or watch your kids take selfies).
 It is customary to pay at the end of the trip and tipping is always appreciated for a good journey.

 • For all of the planning and mapping, some of your family’s most magical moments in Venice will be found by simply wandering, getting a little lost and soaking up the essence of the city.
+There’s a reason it’s a family travel favorite.
 Buon viaggio!

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!